Destination: Steamboat Springs

 Salt & Lime – Great decor, perfect margaritas, and delicious street tacos and a rooftop – Yassss!
 The decor is on point with whitewash walls wooden accents and tasteful Mexican themed decor.
 The rooftop is huge with lots of seating and perfect for all seasons.

 For starters, we had the Tuna Tostada’s but I’m dying to try the Salmon Tacos.
 We opted for the appetizer over ques0 but it looked damn good.
 For tacos we went with the Ship BLT, Veggie, Al Pastor, Lamb and Chicken and all of them were delicious.
 The veggie taco was what I want all veggie tacos to taste like.

-Anything!
-Steamboat offers basically any active you can think of.
-Since we were short on time we did a quick trip to Fish Creek Falls.
-This amazing 250-foot waterfall is worth the side trip.
+Fish Creek Falls Hike – This amazing 250-foot waterfall is worth the side trip.
 I wouldn’t even really call this a hike as its a mostly paved trail, so this “hike” is perfect for anyone!

 Skiing – Champagne powder and no lines!
 Steamboat is a little off the beaten path so it’s not as heavily trafficked as other resorts but still offers great skiing.
 Read my ski guide here.